What is Threat Intelligence?

 • Practical applications of threat intelligence include incident response and triage, security operations, threat hunting, and vulnerability management, which are essential for swift response and management of cyber threats, aiding organizations in maintaining business continuity and data protection.

-Threat intelligence, or cyber threat intelligence, is the lifeblood of effective cybersecurity.
-It’s an evolving discipline that provides organizations with evidence-based insights about potential cyber threats, including emerging cyber threats, equipping them with the knowledge they need to proactively strengthen their defenses and make informed security decisions.
+What is Threat Intelligence?
+It's an evolving discipline that provides organizations with evidence-based insights about potential cyber threats, including emerging cyber threats, equipping them with the knowledge they need to proactively strengthen their defenses and make informed security decisions.

 But what exactly does threat intelligence entail, and what are its key components?